 - Combine the cucumbers and onions with the rest of the ingredients, chill, and serve!

 No, it's not 100% necessary, but it'll make everything a lot faster and it'll ensure super thin and even slices.
 Plus, it's a really handy tool to have around, we use this one all of the time:

 SO fresh.
 SO simple.
 SO easy to make.
-Perfect for summer cucumbers or just some good clean, healthy eating.
+This Asian Cucumber Salad recipe is perfect for your summer cucumbers or just some good clean, healthy eating.
 We make this all of the time as a side to some of our favorite Asian Inspired dishes and for a quick and easy lunch!

 I personally prefer to use English, Japanese, or Kirby because they are the crunchiest.
 The standard cucumbers that you get in the grocery store are typically American Slicing.
 They're a little less firm, have a slightly higher water content, and often a kind of waxy coating, which is why they're best for recipes that require peeled cucumbers.
 I would avoid using a thicker cucumber with bigger seeds like Lemon or Burpless cucumbers for this recipe.